top of page

 1-year-old with Microphthalmia Colonia & Cataracts wearing a Belt Cane and enjoying slide at the playground

 For sighted toddlers and preschoolers, vision is the dominant sense for balance while walking.
 They constantly use visual cues to judge distance, surface changes, obstacles, and drop-offs.
-This is why sighted children cannot walk confidently while blindfolded—vision is doing far more work than most people may realize.
+This reliance on vision explains why sighted children struggle to walk confidently while blindfolded—vision plays a far more significant role than many realize.

-For blind children and children with a mobility visual impairment or blindness (MVI/B), vision cannot play this role.
-Instead, touch becomes their dominant sense for balance and safe movement.
+For blind children and those with a mobility visual impairment or blindness (MVI/B), vision cannot fulfill this role.
+Instead, touch becomes their primary sense for balance and safe movement.

 screenshot of the first page of the article showing the title, authorship and abstract.